12 Facts About The Outsiders That Will Stay Gold

 Most every school library from the 1960s on stocked at least one well-read copy of The Outsiders, S.E.
 Hinton’s 1967 coming-of-age novel about teenagers in Tulsa who struggle with class distinction and the violence it provokes.
 If they didn’t, that’s because districts frequently banned it for its depictions of gang assaults and underage drinking.

-For the 1983 film adaptation, director Francis Ford Coppola cast a group of actors—including Patrick Swayze, Tom Cruise, Emilio Estevez, Ralph Macchio, and Rob Lowe—who would go on to become some of the most recognizable performers of the decade.
-Check out some facts on their bizarre audition process, Hinton's cameo, and how Bart Simpson had something to do with a sequel.
+For the 1983 film adaptation, director Francis Ford Coppola cast a group of actors—including Patrick Swayze, Tom Cruise, Emilio Estevez, Ralph Macchio, Matt Dillon, and Rob Lowe—who would go on to become some of the most recognizable performers of the decade.
+On the 35th anniversary of the film's release, check out some facts on the bizarre audition process, Hinton's cameo, and how Bart Simpson had something to do with a sequel.

 1. THE BOOK WAS WRITTEN BY A TEENAGER.